Knowledgator/Documentation/local_run/docs/frameworks/gliner/training/index.md

 ### Define Dataset

-The dataset for training GLiNER should be tokenized text and position of start and end of each entity in the text.
+The dataset for training GLiNER should contain tokenized text and the start and end positions of each entity in the text.
 ```python
 # Dummy training data
 train_data = [